-To do this, open the options drop-down list (represented by the 4 icon in the 4 Tags navigation panel, and select Create tags root. (see screen action (1/2).
+To do this, open the options drop-down list (represented by the panel, and select Create tags root. (see screen action (1/2).

 The text "No tags available" is then replaced by "Tags".
 This is the tags root in the Tags navigation panel (see screen action 2/2).